 The Chain of Ethical Responsibility

 While these practices may take place a long way away, the business may not be aware of them, and if they become known, may not draw the attention of any enforcement agency, the buying public has a surprisingly long reach.
-A connected society has become adept at rooting out unethical practices and their links to businesses at home—however tenuous or distant those links might be.

 The practices in question can be anything from the use of animal products derived from endangered species, to child labour.
 It no longer matters that a business is an unwitting victim, or that the perpetrators are a supplier of a supplier of a supplier.
 There is an ethical chain of responsibility, and to be considered ethical and socially responsible, businesses must find ways to ensure they are squeaky clean and that no tier in the supply chain can be associated with such practices.